 Lastly, and certainly not least, comes in Erik Robinson.
 Erik began Building a Refuge after struggles from a bankruptcy that led to anxiety, depression, and ultimately an attempt at taking his own life.
 What saved Erik was community, and the ability for men to come together and talk about issues that they were dealing with mentally.
 That is the mission of Building a Refuge, to build community and a safe place for men to talk about these issues.

 Ego and pride were mentioned several times during their conversations.
 It is often the case that men, particularly in a well-off community like Fishers, believe that they need to have and act like they have everything together.
 Mike, Scott, and Erik want to get the message out to the Fishers community and beyond that, “it is okay not to be okay,” especially for men.
 Most parents of school-aged children grew up with the mentality that, “boys don’t cry,” and to simply not show emotions as it is a sign of vulnerability.
 Mike talked about how he will receive calls from parents asking for guidance on how to help their children deal with anxiety or depression, and most of the time parents start it off with, “don’t tell anyone, but my kid needs help.”
 While it took all of them time to come to this conclusion, they now believe that vulnerability is powerful.

-All of them agreed that there is not a lack of resources out there for mental health services, but the issue is accepting and seeking the assistance and the stigma that remains around receiving help, particularly for men.
+All of them agreed that there is not a lack of services out there for mental health in Fishers, but the issue is accepting and seeking the assistance and the stigma that remains around receiving help, particularly for men.